iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md.md

 ## Output
 [Output]: #Output

+The contexts of an output address

 | Field | Requried | Type | Definition |
 | - | - | - | - |
 | **producer** | ✔ | [Hash] | The hash of the message which contains this output. |
 | **address** | ✔ | [Hash] | Corresponding address |
 | **balance** | ✔ | usize | The balance in this output. |
 | **spent** | ✔ | bool | The output has been spent if true. |

+## BIP32Path
+[BIP32Path]: #BIP32Path

+A valid BIP32 path.
+The field is ommited.